 Upon completion of an initial assessment, the Title IX Coordinator will determine the course of action under this Policy, which may include:

-- Formal resolution: includes (a) an investigation by OIE to determine, by a preponderance of the evidence, if there has been a Policy violation; (b) the imposition of sanctions and other appropriate remedies if there has been a finding; and (c) the opportunity to challenge the outcome of the investigation or the sanction through an appeal;
+- Formal resolution: includes (a) an investigation to determine, by a preponderance of the evidence, if there has been a Policy violation; (b) the imposition of sanctions and other appropriate remedies if there has been a finding; and (c) the opportunity to challenge the outcome of the investigation or the sanction through an appeal;

 - Alternative resolution: does not include an investigation or disciplinary action against a Respondent, but may include imposing appropriate and reasonable remedies, including education and training, as agreed to by the parties.
 Alternative resolution may be appropriate as an additional measure during sanctioning, or after a sanction has been completed and a Respondent is returning to the University community; or

 - Additional remedies: may include training and other educational measures to members of the University community.

 Detailed information regarding formal resolution, alternative resolution, and additional remedies is set forth below in Sections XII, XIII, and XIV, respectively.